arangodb/docs/3.10/http/document-address-and-etag.md

 - Read-only Stream Transactions and their sub-operations (`POST /_api/transaction/begin` etc.)

-The following APIs do not support dirty reads:
+The following APIs do not support reading from followers:

 - The graph API (`GET /_api/gharial` etc.)
 - JavaScript Transactions (`POST /_api/transaction`)